You are currently viewing Choedrak, One of the Four Sacred Meditation Cliffs of Guru Rinpoche in Bumthang

 Description of Choedrak

 There are three stone thrones considered Choelongtrul Sum.
-The one at the top is said to be of Sangay Yepamey, the middle is of Chenrezig and the bottom is of Guru Rinpoche.
-There’s a plain ground below the throne of Guru Rinpoche where it is said that Khandroms have offered the songs as a gesture of gratitude for Guru’s doctrine.
+The one at the top is said to be of Sangay Yepamey, the middle is of Chenrezig, and the bottom is of Guru Rinpoche.
+There’s a plain ground below the throne of Guru Rinpoche, where it is said that Khandroms have offered the songs as a gesture of gratitude for the Guru’s doctrine.

-A white cliff is said to have been the meditation cave of the Buddhist master Phadampa Sangye, marked at its base with his footprint.
-The prominent imprint is in the form of a sacred elephant.
-The origin of this rock dates back to when Padampa arrived from India as an elephant; after arrival, the elephant’s head was blessed and transformed into rock.
+A white cliff is said to be the meditation cave of Phadampa Sangye, marked at its base with his footprint.
+There is a prominent imprint of a sacred elephant.
+The origin dates back to when Phadampa arrived from India as an elephant.

 Adjacent to an elephant’s trunk is a golden-painted wall believed to be the door to the holy site of Guru Rinpoche.
 It is thought that religious pilgrims have heard the religious sounds from that door in the past.
 Pilgrims still listen in the hope of hearing the religious sound once in their lifetime.